Aishwarya2004Github/Personal-Portfolio/README.md

 NODEJS
 EXPRESS JS
 # features:-
-certificate is download able
+certificate is downloadable,
-navigatable navbar
+navigateble navbar,
 data will be saved in mysql database